Maryland Democrats call for ‘course correction’ amid regionwide frustration over vaccine rollout

 In Virginia, for example, the waitlist for vaccines in Fairfax County reached 186,602 earlier this week and climbed to 70,000 in Loudoun County.

+Elrich (D) — who is awaiting council approval to allow restaurants to resume limited indoor dining next week — called on state officials to require health care providers to prevent racial disparities in their vaccine distribution.

+“I think this is fixable,” he said, responding to examples in which less computer-savvy and lower-income residents get disproportionately fewer vaccine appointments.
+“But everybody needs to make a commitment to creating a ‘not first-come, first-serve’ system.”

-In Maryland, Hogan has worked to speed up vaccinations in the state after a sluggish start to inoculate hospital and nursing home workers.
+Hogan has worked to speed up vaccinations in the state after a sluggish start to inoculate hospital and nursing home workers.

 The state quadrupled eligibility for the vaccine last month and began dispersing its limited number of doses among a broader base of providers.
 That strategy dramatically boosted the daily vaccination rate but also put about 1.6 million eligible but unvaccinated people into competition for roughly 80,000 new doses available each week.